-This past Friday, Smart Interaction Lab went on the road to see what was happening at the recently launched Fab Lab at the Marymount School of NY an institution that is our neighbor uptown and also my alma mater.
-Thanks to Jaymes Dec, who’s been leading the way for helping schools throughout NY envision their fab labs, the girls at Marymount are busily focused on an array of making projects, from designing and 3D printing miniature chairs to laser-cutting typography and even trying their hand at some home-grown culinary experiments (http://www.smartinteractionlab.com/happy-holloween-from-smart-interaction-lab).
+This past Friday, Smart Interaction Lab went on the road to see what was happening at the recently launched Fab Lab at the Marymount School of NY, an institution that is our neighbor uptown and also my alma mater.
+Thanks to Jaymes Dec, who’s been leading the way in helping schools throughout New York City envision their fab labs, the girls at Marymount are busily focused on an array of making projects, from designing and 3D printing miniature chairs to laser-cutting typography and even trying their hands at some home-grown culinary experiments (http://www.smartinteractionlab.com/happy-holloween-from-smart-interaction-lab).

->

-> So what’s a “Fab Lab”, you ask?
+So what’s a “Fab Lab”, you ask?
 In a nutshell, it’s a digital fabrication worksop that combines computers with making tools like laser cutters, CNC machines and 3D printers to empower people to make “almost anything” just by dreaming it up and drawing plans on a screen.
 Marymount’s Fab Lab has 3 Makerbots, a laser cutter, a vinyl cutter and an electronics station with soldering irons and Arduino electronics kits.
 Fab labs such as this one can enable people to make wooden cutouts, 3D plastic parts, and ultimately even assemblies with embedded electronics.

 According to Wikipedia, The Fab Lab program was started at MIT in the Media Lab, as “a collaboration between the Grassroots Invention Group and the Center for Bits and Atoms (CBA) at the Massachusetts Institute of Technology, broadly exploring how the content of information relates to its physical representation, and how a community can be powered by technology at the grassroots level.”